Internationalizing Flutter apps

 See the following for an example of how to add support for the Norwegian Nynorsk language.

-A new GlobalMaterialLocalizations
+A new GlobalMaterialLocalizations subclass defines the

 localizations that the Material library depends on.

-A new LocalizationsDelegate
+A new LocalizationsDelegate subclass, which serves

-as factory for the GlobalMaterialLocalizations
+as factory for the GlobalMaterialLocalizations subclass,

 must also be defined.

-Here’s the source code for the complete add_language
+Here’s the source code for the complete add_language example,

 minus the actual Nynorsk translations.

-The locale-specific GlobalMaterialLocalizations
+The locale-specific GlobalMaterialLocalizations subclass

-is called NnMaterialLocalizations
+is called NnMaterialLocalizations,

-and the LocalizationsDelegate
+and the LocalizationsDelegate subclass is

 The value of NnMaterialLocalizations.delegate